We have direct experience with all of the services we review. We earn a commission when you buy through our links. Learn more>

 We still use this method to screen out bad partners - an unkempt online reputation is a disqualifier for HOMR.
 Our research team also screens for fake reviews and review farming.

-HOMR Profiles: Screen All Contractor Reviews in One Place
+HOMR Expert Profiles: Screen All Contractor Reviews in One Place

 We created HOMR Profiles as a place for homeowners to screen and read all contractor reviews on one easy-to-find page.